Viktualienmarkt – Where the Freshest of Munich Food Can be Found:

 Even back in 1807, this Munich food market had grown too large for its Marienplatz central square location.
 King Maximilian I ordered the market be moved to the square between Heiliggeist-Kirst and Frauenstraße, a short distance to the south-east of Marienplatz.
 Church buildings were demolished to make way for the new Markplatz (market square).
 It later became known as “Viktualienmarkt” or victuals market.
 However, by 1823, the market had to be enlarged again and over the ensuing years a number of market halls were added.

-After WWII, the market square was revitalized and over the years it evolved from a farmers’ market to today’s popular market for fresh food and delicatessen.
-There are now some 140 stalls and shops selling just about everything from flowers and plants, breads and cheeses, meats and poultry, fruits and vegetables, herbs, spices, specialized foods, wine, handicrafts and much more.
+After WWII, the market square was revitalised and over the years it evolved from a farmers’ market to today’s popular market for fresh food and delicatessen.
+There are now some 140 stalls and shops selling just about everything from flowers and plants, breads and cheeses, meats and poultry, fruits and vegetables, herbs, spices, specialised foods, wine, handicrafts and much more.

 Viktualienmarkt is a market where the professional chefs come to shop for fresh produce for their restaurant kitchens.
 Whether you’re looking for traditional Bavarian fare, such as pork knuckle and bacon, or exotic ingredients, you’ll most certainly find them here.